Quantum mixing on large Schreier graphs: Convergence of Schreier graphs

 By definition, $\rho_N$ converges in distribution toward $\lambda$, if and only if for any finite subset $T \subset \Gamma$, we have

 as $N\rightarrow +\infty$.
 Finally, if $S, T$ are subsets of $\Gamma$, we set $ST = \{ s.t : s \in S , t \in T\}$.

-The goal of this section is to prove Corollary \ref{cor:traceBS}, which will be used in conjunction with Lemma~\ref{le:TraceQ}.
-Since we are willing to bound traces of the form $\Tr ( K_1 P_1 K_2^* P_2)$, we express them in a simpler form where $P_1$ and $P_2$ are merged into a single local operator $Q$, up to a remainder term controlled thanks to the assumption of convergence in distribution.
+The goal of this section is to prove Corollary~\ref{cor:traceBS}, which will be used in conjunction with Lemma~\ref{le:TraceQ}.
+The result, roughly speaking, rephrases the trace in a dynamical way, as a scalar product of the observables $\langle K_2, Q_NK_1\rangle$, where $Q_N$ is a propagator living on the finite graph.
+From there, we will either use Cauchy-Schwarz and relate $Q_N$ to a limiting operator $Q$ with nice decay properties using the convergence assumptions (Theorems~\ref{t:HNperp}-\ref{t:QEstrongCV}), or use more specific properties of $K_i$ to conclude (Theorem~\ref{t:asympdecorr}).
+We need our propagator $Q_N$ to have the form $\rho_N(q)$ for some $q$ to be able to apply our assumptions, and this will hold true up to Benjamini-Schramm errors, which are controlled thanks to the assumption of convergence in distribution.
 In the case of diagonal observables $K_1,K_2$ (corresponding to $T_1=T_2=\{e\}$ below), the statement simplifies dramatically and boils down to \eqref{e:TrQaQa222}-\eqref{e:Good222}-\eqref{e:Bad222}.

 \begin{lemma} For $i =1,2$, let $T_i,S_i$ be finite subsets of $\Gamma$, $K_i$ and $P_i$ be $T_i$ and $S_i$-local operators in $M_N(\mathbb C)$ with kernels $k_i$ and $p_i$ respectively.
 We have

 where $Q_{t_1t_2}$ is the $(t_1 S_1 t_2^{-1} \cap S_2)$-local operator with kernel $q_{t_1t_2,g} (x) = p_{1,t_1^{-1} g^{-1} t_2} (t_1^{-1} g^{-1}. x) p_{2,g} (x)$, that is $Q_{t_1t_2} (x,y) = \sum_g q_{t_1t_2,g} (x) \IND ( x = g.y)$. \end{lemma}